Ask Associated Dental & Orthodontics Glendale if our services are right for youMake an Appointment

 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-At Associated Dental & Orthodontics Glendale, your comfort during dental procedures is important to us.
-Call us at 602-547-9566 for more information about sedation dentistry.
+At Associated Dental & Orthodontics Glendale, your comfort during oral surgery procedures is important to us.
+Call us at 602-547-9566 for more information.